naiche/wxMathPlot/ReadMe.md

 TO DO:

-  - Implement Bar Chart functionality
+  - Improve Bar Chart functionality